-FIRE STATION #1 KINGSBURY
+FIRE STATION-21 KINGSBURY

-Fire Station #1 is staffed with a minimum of three personnel: Captain, Engineer, and Firefighter.
-When staffing drops from 11 to 10 personnel, Station #1 will be staffed with two personnel, a Captain and Engineer.
+Fire Station-21 is staffed with a minimum of three personnel: Captain, Engineer, and Firefighter.
+When staffing drops from 11 to 10 personnel, Station-21 will be staffed with two personnel, a Captain and Engineer.
 At least one of the assigned personnel is certified to an Intermediate Life Support (ILS) level as the Engine Company provides ILS care including IV, advanced airway, limited medications, and cardiac defibrillation.
 All District personnel are certified as EMT-D's, having been trained in the use of semi-automatic defibrillators.
 A Firefighter/Paramedic and an ALS ambulance may also be housed at Station #1 during the winter months to enhance operational effectiveness.

 The station presently houses one Type-I Engine, one type-III Brush Engine, and a patrol unit.
 The services provided include all types of fire suppression, E.M.S. at intermediate level, rope rescue, and vehicle extrication.
-This fire station was constructed in 2001, replacing the previous station.
+This fire station was constructed in 2001, replacing the original station.

-FIRE STATION #3 ROUND HILL
+FIRE STATION-23 ROUND HILL

-Fire Station #3 is staffed with a minimum of four line personnel: Captain, Engineer, and two Firefighter/Paramedics.
+Fire Station-23 is staffed with a minimum of four line personnel: Captain, Engineer, and two Firefighter/Paramedics.
 This station also houses the District's administrative offices.
-Administration positions include Fire Chief, Assistant Chief-Administrative, Assistant Chief-Fire Marshal, Inspector, Forester, and two Administrative Assistants.
+Administration positions include Fire Chief, Assistant Chief-Operations/Training, Fire Marshal, Inspector, Forester, and two Administrative Assistants.

 The station presently houses one type-I engine, two advanced life support ambulances (one front line and one reserve), the ladder truck and one utility vehicle.
-The rope rescue equipment from Engine-4 was relocated to Engine-3.
+The rope rescue equipment from Engine-24 was relocated to Engine-23

-Fire Station #3 provides all types of fire suppression, A.L.S. medical response, rope rescue, ice rescue, and water rescue.
+Fire Station-23 provides all types of fire suppression, A.L.S. medical response, rope rescue, ice rescue, and water rescue.

-FIRE STATION #4 ZEPHYR COVE
+FIRE STATION-24 ZEPHYR COVE

-Fire Station #4 is staffed with two to four personnel: a Captain and an Engineer and up to two Firefighter/Paramedics.
+Fire Station-24 is staffed with two to four personnel: a Captain and an Engineer and up to two Firefighter/Paramedics.
 The station presently houses one type-1 engine and an ALS ambulance may be staffed from this station based on time of year and staffing level.
-Marine-4 is housed in Station-4 during the winter months when it is not moored in Bitler's Marina.
-The District's Vehicle Maintenance Shop is next to Fire Station #4 and the mechanic has a utility vehicle.
-Station-4 currently houses the district's battalion chief's office, sleeping quarters, and command vehicle.
-As of April 1, 2011, Engine-4 was taken out of service due to staffing reductions from 12 personnel per day to 11 personnel per day with a minimum staffing of 10 per day.
+Marine-24 is housed in Station-24 during the winter months when it is not moored in Bitler's Marina.
+The District's Vehicle Maintenance Shop is next to Fire Station-24 and the mechanic has a utility vehicle.
+Station-24 currently houses the district's battalion chief's office, sleeping quarters, and command vehicle.
+As of April 1, 2011 Engine-24 was taken out of service due to staffing reductions from 12 personnel per day to 11 personnel per day with a minimum staffing of 10 per day.
+Efforts will be made during FY 2013 to increase staffing to a level that allows Engine-24 to be placed back in service.

-FIRE STATION #5 GLENBROOK
+FIRE STATION-25 GLENBROOK

-Fire Station #5 is staffed with a minimum of two to three personnel: a Captain, Engineer, and Firefighter.
-When staffing drops from 12 to 11 personnel, Station #5 will be staffed with two personnel, a Captain and Engineer.
+Fire Station-25 is staffed with a minimum of two to three personnel: a Captain, Engineer, and Firefighter.
+When staffing drops from 12 to 11 personnel, station-25 will be staffed with two personnel, a Captain and Engineer.
 At least one of the assigned personnel is certified to an Intermediate Life Support (I.L.S.) level as the Engine Company provides I.L.S. care including I.V., advanced airway, limited medications, and cardiac defibrillation.
 All District personnel are certified as EMT-D's, having been trained in the use of semi-automatic defibrillators.

-The station presently houses one type-1 engine, the water tender, the E.O.D.
+The station presently houses one type-1 engine, the water tender, and the E.O.D.
 Unit, one hazardous materials response trailer, a Multi-casualty Incident Trailer provided by the State of Nevada, and one patrol unit.
-Fire Station #5 provides all types of fire suppression, I.L.S. medical response, rope rescue, ice rescue, and vehicle extrication.
+Fire Station-25 provides all types of fire suppression, I.L.S. medical response, rope rescue, ice rescue, and vehicle extrication.